Plant Health Website Category Launched To Help You Plant, Maintain & Recover Your Plants

-Dragonfli will be publishing new plant care guides for 2021, which will advise on how to protect plants from sowing and planting.
-Plants need protection not only from insect pests but also plant diseases and dis-orders especially with the limited range of fungicides now available to gardeners.
-There is now more knowledge about how to protect plants from diseases by using natural biostimulants.
-These enable healthier root and plant growth making plants more resistant to pest and disease attack and they help plants recover after any such attacks.
-Keep a watch out for the new expanded Dragonfli Boost biostimulant range for 2021.
+We have published a new plant health website tab for 2021, which offers multiple sections and relevant products to help you protect your plants at different stages, for example at the bare root planting stage which is ongoing now.
+Plants need protection not just from insect pests but from diseases and disorders, especially now few fungicides are available to gardeners, but thankfully there is now more knowledge about how to protect plants from diseases with natural biostimulants.
+These biostimulants enable healthier root and plant growth, making plants more resistant to pest and disease attacks.
+The biostimulants also help plants to recover after any such attacks.

 Expanded Dragonfli Biostimulant Boost Range To Aid Plant Growth & Protection This Winter

 Dragonfli have launched a range of new liquid boost biostimulants to aid your plants this season.
 To complement our already highly popular Roots Boost product, we have released the following Boost products:

 Root Stimulator Boost is a plant-based liquid alternative to synthetic hormone rooting powders.
 This boost aids the production of plant auxins, which are the plant hormones that promote root formation, which make roots develop and grow.
 Root Stimulator Boost is best served for use at propagation.

 Calcium Boost is a liquid calcium that provides a multifunctional boost for plants and helps them sustain less damage from pests.
 Early and regular application of Calcium Boost to plants has shown reduced damage from Lily Beetles, Cabbage White Caterpillars and even Rabbits.
 Calcium Boost also helps reduce several plant disorders including Blossom End Rot, Bitter Pit and Tip Burn.